restless legs syndrome

 Comment by Sarah on October 14, 2005 @ 12:43 am

 5. Just wanted to mention to anyone suffering from RLS.
 My symptoms began early in life, but for many years would “vanish” only to return later.
 However, about 2 months ago the symptoms became intolerable both day and night.
 I was unable to sleep at all.
-After reading all I could read about RLS I lowered my sodium (salt) intake, stoped using artificial sweetners, and began supplementing with magnesium citrate.
-My sypmtoms are completely gone (I began seeing results in about 2 weeks)and have not returned.
+After reading all I could read about RLS I lowered my sodium (salt) intake, stopped using artificial sweeteners, and began supplementing with magnesium citrate.
+My symptoms are completely gone (I began seeing results in about 2 weeks) and have not returned.

 Comment by Don Bartlett on October 15, 2006 @ 10:45 pm